 The fact that men, particularly blue collar workers, have suffered disproportionately in America’s changing economy of the past few decades is hard to argue against.
-And no where is it more apparent in the external symbols of virility that truck manufacturers apparently feel men need in order to compensate for their reduced status, real or imagined.
-Fifty years ago, men were apparently secure enough in their manhood to drive what has to be the most feminine of trucks ever.
+And nowhere is it more apparent than in the external symbols of virility that truck manufacturers apparently feel men need in order to compensate for their reduced status, real or imagined.
+Fifty years ago, men were apparently secure enough in their manhood to drive what has to be the most feminine and lowest of RWD trucks ever.
 And today?

-Although a giant chromed exhaust stack standing erect behind the cab might be called for to make sure that everyone really gets the picture.
+Although a giant chromed exhaust stack (or two) standing erect behind the cab might be called for to make sure that everyone really gets the picture.

 Enough.
 But the all-new Ford trucks that appeared for 1961 were the lowest and sleekest trucks Ford would ever make, marking what must have been perhaps a high point in the collective male testosterone levels.
 Well confident and optimistic American men were riding off to space sitting on top of giant rockets, so maybe… Anyway, the new lineup included the very unusual “uni-body” Styleside version, which featured an integrated bed and cab, like a Ranchero.